hyperdxio/hyperdx/aws/README.md

 ## Step 6: Working with ARM (Optional)

-Revised `task-definition.json` for 20% lower cost with ARM-based ECS Fargo compared to x86.
+Revised `task-definition.json` for 20% lower cost with ARM-based ECS Fargate compared to x86.
 This part is optional and must be revised manually because it is a property not supported by ecs-cli.
 See [AWS Documentation](https://docs.aws.amazon.com/AmazonECS/latest/userguide/ecs-arm64.html) for more information

 ```json
   ...